sutharson20069/sutharson/README.md

 I'm passionate about **programming, software development, and AI** 💻.
 I enjoy building **Java applications**, writing **clean code**, and learning new technologies.
-I focus on improving **problem-solving and real-world development skills**.
+I focus on improving **problem-solving and real-world development skills**. now obsessed with opencode and creating new plugins

 ---